-- Explain why it is necessary for both the consideration paid for a subsidiary and the subsidiary's identifiable assets and liabilities to be accounted for at their fair values when preparing consolidated financial statements - Prepare consolidated financial statements dealing with fair value adjustments (including their effect on consolidated goodwill) in respect of: - Depreciating and non-depreciating noncurrent assets - Inventory - Monetary liabilities - Assets and liabilities (including contingencies), not included in the subsidiary's own statement of financial position
+- Explain why it is necessary for both the consideration paid for a subsidiary and the subsidiary's identifiable assets and liabilities to be accounted for at their fair values when preparing consolidated financial statements

+- Compute the fair value of the consideration given including the following elements:

+- Cash

+- Share exchanges

+- Deferred consideration

+- Contingent consideration

+- Prepare consolidated financial statements dealing with fair value adjustments (including

+their effect on consolidated goodwill) in respect of:

+- Depreciating and non-depreciating noncurrent assets

+- Inventory

+- Deferred tax

+- Liabilities

+- Assets and liabilities (including contingencies), not included in the subsidiary's own statement of financial position

-4. Business combinations - associates and joint ventures
+4. Business combinations - associates and joint arrangements

-- Define associates and joint ventures - Prepare consolidated financial statements to include a single subsidiary and an associated company or a joint venture.
+- Define associates and joint arrangements - Distinguish between joint operations and joint venture - Prepare consolidated financial statements to include a single subsidiary and an associate or a joint arrangement.